 Less crowded than Kuta, which is notorious for its nightlife, the upscale beach resort area of Seminyak is famous for its large number of upmarket spas, sleek boutiques, sophisticated fine-dining restaurants, chic beach bars, cafes, and clubs.
 The hip hangout spots and cool lifestyle shops, next to the traditional craft markets, made Seminyak an intriguing mixture of old and new.

-However, this high-end lifestyle in Bali’s most thrilling and vibrant districts comes with a price!
+However, this high-end lifestyle in Bali’s most thrilling and vibrant districts comes at a price!
 The atmosphere may be laidback, but the accommodation can hit your wallet in this quite fashionable area.

 1. The Amala Estate